Thursday, October 29, 2015

 Wednesday, April 1, 2015

-The Mighty Baywolf (an epic)
+The Mighty Baywolf (spoof of an epic)

 [with NO apologies to Beowulf nor my high school English teachers]